graphhopper/graphhopper/README.md

 ## Questions

-All questions go to our [forum](https://discuss.graphhopper.com/) where we also have subsections specially for developers, mobile usage (iOS&Android), and [our map matching component](https://github.com/graphhopper/map-matching).
+All questions go to our [forum](https://discuss.graphhopper.com/) where we also have subsections specially for developers, mobile usage, and [our map matching component](https://github.com/graphhopper/map-matching).
 Another place to ask questions is on [Stackoverflow](http://stackoverflow.com/questions/tagged/graphhopper).
 Do **not** use our issue section for questions.

 ## Contribute